 - Ideal length of stay

 - From Cape Town, take the N2 until exit 22A to R300/Bellville, where you change onto the R300.
 After 14km, follow the signs onto the N1 towards Paarl/Worcester and continue on this road for 29km.
 Then, take exit 55 for the R45/R101 towards Franschhoek/Paarl and turn right into Main Street shortly after.
 The third road to the left (R45) merges into Huguenot Road after about 25km in Franschhoek.
 At the end of the road, turn left again to get onto Lambrechts Road/the R45 where you’ll find La Petite Ferme after a further 2km.

 Food & drink

 - Usual board basis

 - Breakfast is buffet-style and offers a good selection of cereals, breads, cheese and meats, fruit, yoghurts and fresh juices.

-The restaurant at La Petite Ferme has a good a-la-carte menu, including a few children’s options.
-Lunch is daily from 12:00 to 15:30, but dinner is only available Thursday to Sunday from 19:00 to 22:00.
+The restaurant at La Petite Ferme is open daily for lunch, 12.00–3.30pm, but dinner is available only Thursday to Sunday, 7.00–10.00pm.

 La Petite Ferme makes its own wines and has a selection of these available for sale.

 - For family holidays in the Winelands with younger children, consider La Petite Ferme’s lakeside lodges or the self-catering Maison Cottage.
 Older children can be accommodated well in the main suites.